UHDanke/gd_docs/docs/triggers/items/item_edit.md

 The second button changes the function applied on the result of the assignment operation.

 ## Result Assignment

 The result can be assigned to an item or timer given by ID, or to the Points variable.

-If the result is assigned to an integer variable like Item or Points, decimal values are truncated.
+### Precision

+Item Edit operations are done at double precision.

+### Items & Points

+When assigned to an Item, the result is truncated to a whole number.

+Item assignments are limited between -2^31 and 2^31-1.
+Operations on items will not cause integer overflow since they are always done in floating point.

+Due to a bug, on the steam version of the game values above 2^31-1 instead are replaced by -2^31.

 ### Timers

+Timer assignments are limited between -9999999.00 and 9999999.00.

 Item Edit can initialize timers if there isn't one active already.

 Timers created using this trigger are paused, use default settings and have no remaps, groups or control IDs.

 These timers can be cleared only with a Stop trigger using Control ID 0.

-Item Edit can only update the value of an active timer.
+Item Edit will update only the value of a timer if it is already active.

-## Precision

-Item Edit operations are done at double precision.

-When cast to integer, the value is truncated to a whole number.

-## Limits

-Timer assignments are limited between -9999999.00 and 9999999.00.

-Item assignments are limited between -2^31 and 2^31-1.
-Operations on items will not cause integer overflow since they are always done in floating point.

-Due to a bug, on the steam version of the game values above 2^31-1 instead are replaced by -2^31.

-## INF and NAN
+### INF and NAN

 INF and NAN can be used inside item edits through external editing.